 What are you allowing to stand in the way of your mission?
 What’s keeping you from being a world-class Christian?
 Whatever it is, let it go.
 “Let us strip off anything that slows us down or holds us back…”

 Jesus told us to store up your treasures in heaven.

 How can we do this?
 In one of his most misunderstood statements, Jesus said, “I tell you, use worldly wealth to gain friends for yourselves, so that when it is gone, you will be welcomed into eternal dwellings.”
 Jesus did not mean for you to “buy” friends with money.
 What he meant was that you should use the money God gives you to bring people to Christ.
 They will then be friends for eternity who will welcome you when you get to heaven!
 It’s the best financial investment you’ll ever make.

-You've probably heard the expression "You can't take it with you"- but the Bible says you can send it on ahead, by investing it people who are going there!
-The Bible says, "By doing this they will be storing up real treasure for themselves in heaven--it is the only safe investment for eternity!
-And they will be living a fruitful Christian life down here as well."
+You’ve probably heard the expression “You can't take it with you”- but the Bible says you can send it on ahead, by investing in people who are going there!
+The Bible says, “By doing this they will be storing up real treasure for themselves in heaven—it is the only safe investment for eternity!
+And they will be living a fruitful Christian life down here as well.”

 Shift from thinking of excuses to thinking of creative ways to fulfill your commission.
 If you’re willing, there’s always a way to do it, and there are agencies who will help you.

 • “I only speak English.”
 This is actually an advantage in many countries where millions of people want to learn English and are eager to practice it.